 The crystal oscillator input to the RTC is divided by 128, so bit 0 of the RTC toggles at the frequency of the crystal oscillator divided by 128.
-The frequencies of the RTC are gated by those of the crystal oscillator; from 32.768 kHz to 20 MHz.
+The frequencies of the RTC are gated by those of the crystal oscillator, from 32.768 kHz to 20 MHz.
 When used with a 32.768 kHz crystal, bit 0 of the of RTC has a period of ~7.8 ms, and bit 7 has a period of 1 second.

-Voltage Regulator Initialization (VR Init)
+Voltage Regulator (VR) Initialization (Init)

 The VR Init block determines voltage regulator behavior when the 3.3 V supply is valid.
 The Fusion devices support different use models.
 Some of these require the 1.5 V voltage regulator to turn on when the 3.3 V supply is stable.
 Other use models require additional conditions to be met before the 1.5 V VR turns on.
-Since the FPGA is not operating when the 3.3 V supply is off, the VR Init lets the user define VR behavior at design time.
-Two bits can be set within the core, which the VR Init will read as it comes out of reset and either turn on the VR or leave it in an off state.
+Since the FPGA is not operating when the 3.3 V supply is off, the VR Init block lets the user define VR behavior at design time.
+Two bits can be set within the core, which bits the VR Init block will read as it comes out of reset and either turn on the VR or leave it in an off state.

-Voltage Regulator (VR) Logic
+Voltage Regulator Logic

-The Voltage Regulator Logic block, along with the VR, combines commands from the FPGA, RTC, VR Init block, $V{\text{CC33UP}}$ detector, and PUB pad, to determine whether or not the VR is enabled.
+The VR Logic block, along with the VR, combines commands from the FPGA, RTC, VR Init block, V{CC33UP} detector, and PUB pad to determine whether or not the VR is enabled.

-The VR can be enabled from several sources: the PUB pin, the RTC\MATCH signal from the RTC block, or triggered by the VR Init block.
+The VR can be enabled from several sources: the PUB pin, the RTC_MATCH signal from the RTC block, or triggered by the VR Init block.
 Once triggered, the VR will remain on.
-Only the FPGA fabric can disable the VR, unless the $V{\text{CC33A}}$ supply falls below the $V{\text{CC33UP}}$ threshold and a reset occurs.
+Only the FPGA fabric can disable the VR, unless the V{CC33A} supply falls below the V{CC33UP} threshold and a reset occurs.